oroinc/documentation/backend/api/configuration.rst

 -  **fields** This section describes a configuration of each field that can be used to filter the result data.
 Each filter can have the following properties:

    -  **exclude** *boolean* - Indicates whether filtering by this field should be disabled.
 By default ``false``.
-   -  **description** *string* - A human-readable description of the filter or a link to the :ref:`documentation resource <web-api--doc>`.
+   -  **description** *string* - A human-readable description of the filter.
 Used in auto-generated documentation only.
    -  **property\_path** *string* - The property path to reach the fields' value.
 The same way as above in `fields <#fields-configuration-section>`__ configuration section.
    -  **data\_type** *string* - The data type of the filter value.
 Can be ``boolean``, ``integer``, ``string``, etc.
    -  **allow\_array** *boolean* - Indicates whether the filter can contains several values.
 By default, ``false`` for ``string``, ``boolean``, ``datetime``, ``date``, ``time`` fields, and ``true`` for other fields.